- KAZAKHSTAN ||

 Us showing off plenty of Kazakh Pride at Charyn Canyon

-Before you go: Things to Prepare and Accommodations in Almaty
+Before You Go: Things to Prepare and Accommodations in Almaty

 1) Drop your previous misconceptions about Kazakhstan (and Almaty)